Passover or Easter - which should I celebrate?

 Taking communion, eating of the unleavened bread and drinking the wine leads to a new way of life

 The Passover bread reminds us of the close relationship Christians have with Jesus Christ.
-Eating the bread demonstrates our commitment to allow Christ to live in us.
+Eating the bread demonstrates our commitment to allow Christ to live in us and heal us.

 The apostle Paul describes this uniting with Christ in Galatians 2:20: "I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me."
 Pursuing your own ways is no longer your life's focus.
 Your relationship with Jesus Christ should become extremely important to you.